Here's a question for you: do you think you're a better trader than the average trader?

 - Don't overlook the importance of all costs

-Liquidity: When you are buying/selling, see the depth of book.
+- Liquidity: When you are buying/selling, see the depth of the book.
 An easy way to increase costs is by executing an order when the liquidity is low.

 And that's it!
 Keep these three simple ideas in mind at all times, and you will notice an improvement in your overall profitability.